DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Early in the movie "Arrival"[^4-1], once they've narrowed down things to talk about to just the physical items in the spaceship, Amy Adams' character, the linguist Louise, points to herself and says "Louise", indicating that this was her name.

 [^4-1]: If you haven't watched Arrival yet, it's a good flick.
 I wouldn't use it as a textbook, but it covers some neat concepts and got a 94% on Rotten Tomatoes.
-[Here it is on Amazon](http://amzn.to/2DgaNzx)
+[Here it is on Amazon: http://amzn.to/2DgaNzx](http://amzn.to/2DgaNzx)

 Wait a minute, the physicist played by Jeremy Renner says, when you point to yourself and say "Louise", how do they know if you're talking about your name or your species?